 Why is J Balvin the most successful Colombian musician in the world

+With his acclaimed performances at festivals such as Coachella and Lollapalooza, the artist reaffirms that he is a global icon and is going through the best moment of his career.
+This was his path to success.
 But that day, in front of some 100,000 people, Colombian J Balvin made history.
-Not only was he the most eagerly awaited artist on a stage where indie rock, punk and hip hop bands are often on display, but when he came out, he put on an unforgettable show and got thousands of Americans to dance reggaeton and sing in Spanish.
+Not only was he the most eagerly awaited artist on a stage where indie rock, punk, and hip hop bands are often on display, but when he came out, he put on an unforgettable show and got thousands of Americans to dance reggaeton and sing in Spanish.

 In April, just a few months ago, he had done the same thing at the Coachella festival, another of those icons of Anglo music, with a couple of performances that won accolades from the world's press.
 "Balvin subjected Coachella to the power of the reggaeton," wrote the Madrid daily El País, and "Presented one of the most striking and elaborate sets in the history of the festival," said Variety of the United States.